uniformization/ServerSeekerV2/README.md

 - Subproject to automatically log in to unwhitelisted servers with accounts from the account pool and send a friendly message in chat warning of being unprotected

 ## FAQ
+- Q: What is this?
+- A: ServerSeekerV2 is a faster version of the original ServerSeeker, it pings around 4 billion IPv4 addresses every few hours and attempts to join Minecraft servers on the ones that respond.
+This process is repeated over and over again.

 - Q: How can I get my server removed?
 - A: Join my [Matrix Space](https://matrix.to/#/#projects:funtimes909.xyz) or [Discord Server](https://discord.gg/wYTe2ZwD7g) and ping me or someone with moderator privileges asking for it to be removed